 STATEMENT / ステートメント

-My practice investigates perceptual boundaries, where the auditory and the visual intersect, opening new possibilities for dialogue.
+My practice explores the boundaries of perception, where sound and vision intersect, opening new possibilities for dialogue.

 Having experienced congenital sensorineural hearing loss and complete deafness, followed by the implantation of a cochlear implant in 2012, my perception was fundamentally transformed.
-A visuospatial world akin to deep monochrome shifted into a multidimensional one in which color is more vividly perceived through the addition of auditory space.
-This transformation is not a narrative of recovery, but the foundation for questioning what perception itself is.
+A visuospatial world akin to deep monochrome shifted into a multidimensional one, where color became more vividly perceived through the addition of auditory space.
+This transformation is not a narrative of recovery, but a foundation for questioning what perception itself is.

 Rooted in relational art’s emphasis on communication and encounter, my work operates through three approaches: the transformed body, sound and silence, and Japanese aesthetics.
-Spanning painting, sculpture, installation, and sound, I do not assume a notion of completed beauty.
-Rather, each work functions as a site where perception itself is questioned.
-A space in which boundaries are experienced rather than resolved.
+Spanning painting, sculpture, installation, and sound, I do not assume a fixed notion of completed beauty.
+Rather, each work functions as a site where perception itself is questioned, a space in which boundaries are experienced rather than resolved.

 Drawing on John Cage’s redefinition of silence, Donna Haraway’s cyborg theory, and the spatial concepts of yohaku and ma in Japanese painting, I extend these frameworks from the perspective of a body that exists between silence and digitally mediated sound.